Erlend Wiborg: Party politics

 After Ketil Solvik-Olsen announced in March 2023 that he would be stepping down at the April convention; Wiborg was mentioned as a possible candidate to succeed him.
 He thanked those who had mentioned him as a candidate, but noted that he had to consult with his family before deciding to stand.
 On 3 March, he officially declared his candidacy.
+However, on 16 March, he withdrew his candidacy and endorsed Hans Andreas Limi.